-The non-degree (certificate) programs are for individuals who are working in Justice and Public Safety agencies and wish to: (1) improve their knowledge in their profession; (2) prepare for promotional exams and professional advancement; (3) cross-train in another criminal justice career field; and, (4) prepare for post-retirement employment and may not desire or need a college degree.
+The non-degree (certificate) programs are for individuals who are working in Justice and Public Safety agencies and wish to: (1) improve their knowledge in their profession; (2) prepare for promotional exams and professional advancement; (3) crosstrain in another criminal justice career field; and, (4) prepare for post-retirement employment and may not desire or need a college degree.
+Bachelor of Science degree students who have completed the requirements for a Certificate in their Option may be awarded the Certificate prior to graduation.